geenie/MyMultiModuleProject/README.md

 ##  MyMultiModuleProject

-### Purpose - to build and package child modules into a zip in a target folder at parent level
+### Purpose - to build and package child modules into a zip at parent level

 #### **Run below command from parent dir to build child modules and package them into a zip**